danilop/yas3fs/README.md

     fusermount -u LOCAL-PATH

-To unmount the file system on a Mac you can use 'umount'.
+To unmount the file system on a Mac you can use `umount`.

 **Full Usage**